ccassise/waddle/README.md

 GOTROOMMSG <sender> #<chatroom> <message-text><CRLF>      - When a message was sent to the room the user is in.
 GOTUSERMSG <sender> <message-text><CRLF>                  - When a message was sent directy to the user.
 ```

+## Known issues
+Despite what the protocol section says, the current implementation does not actually check for <CRLF> at the end of every request.
+Right now it only checks for a newline.
+The reason for this is to make it easier to test and play with using any program that sends data over a TCP socket, like `netcat`.